How to make neurologists roll their eyes: Talk to them about online physician-rating sites.

-According to this 2013 study, more than 65 percent of patients chose to see a physician based on their online ratings.
+According to this study, more than 65 percent of patients chose to see a physician based on their online ratings.
 That number is likely even higher today, considering how many more people are searching for providers and health information online.

-- ease of making appointments,
+- ease of making appointments

-- patient wait time,
+- patient wait time

-- physician bedside manner, and
+- physician bedside manner

-- physician/staff courtesy.
+- physician/staff courtesy

-You might not like it, but it might be time to find out how you are rated online.
+It might be time to find out how you are rated online.
 Then you can schedule a meeting in your office to start working on improving things like staff courtesy and patient wait times.
 You may find yourself less tempted to roll your eyes if it results in more patient referrals from the web.

 Stay up-to-date with the latest Neurology Insights content